Q&A

 Q. So which authors inspire you or have inspired you?

 A. Top of the list is the late Winston Graham who wrote the Poldark series.
 I was inspired too by the late Bryce Courtenay, a very successful Australian author and of course the late Colleen McCullough of The Thorn Birds fame.
 I saw both of these authors at author events and I found them both so inspiring.
-More recently, I've been inspired by Eat!
-Pray!
-Love! author Elizabeth Gilbert.
 And I have recently discovered Australian author Sulari Gentill and her Rowland Sinclair series.
 (I just love it!).

 Q. What is your ultimate ambition as a writer?

 A. My ultimate ambition as a writer is to tell a good story and to entertain the reader.
 I like to make sure that the historical background is accurate.
 I want readers to enjoy my books.
 I would be delighted to answer any readers’ questions.
-I have been asked if the plot is preplanned and my response is that it is to a degree, but given the characters and their situations, they dictate their responses.
+I have been asked if the plot is preplanned and my response is that it is - it is to a degree - but given the characters and their situations, they dictate their responses.

 I've become very emotionally engaged myself with the Belleville family, even though they are fictional characters.
 They are alive to me.
 I want my readers to feel the same emotional response I do.